Wavelength-aware 2D Convolutions for Hyperspectral Imaging: Experiments

 We compared our method with the best models of the previous experiment.
 Only the \convname{}++ can process recordings with different wavelength-channel assignments by design.
 For the other models, preprocessing is necessary.
 The most basic approach is the usage of zero padding in the channel dimension to produce recordings of the same size.
 A more advanced method is linear interpolation, which is often the first choice for this problem.
 For linear interpolation, the configuration is crucial.
 An inappropriate definition of the quantization steps can harm the expressiveness of the recordings.
 Linear interpolation was the default preprocessing and was used for most of the models.

 The results are visible in Fig. \ref{fig:deephs_results_real_setup}.
 Our method could outperform the other approaches in the average accuracy and the model size.
-The other approaches could not produce stable results.
 Linear interpolation could improve the performance in these experiments.
 The Squeeze-and-Excitation approach, which performed well in the previous experiment, did not improve the performance of the models here.

 By using the wavelength information for the convolution, \convname{}++ can boost the camera-agnostic behavior for HSI.

 An additional experiment, which supports this claim, is provided in the supplementary material.